pan93412/nx/docs/shared/generators/generator-options.md

     "type": "string",
     "enum": ["eslint", "tslint"],
     "default": "eslint"
-  },
+  }
 }
 ```

-In this example, `linter` will pick `eslint` when users do not specify that explicitly.
+In this example, `linter` will pick `eslint` when users do not provide the value explicitly.

 #### `$ref`